About the National Mathematics Summer School

 The NMSS is a great place for students who have a passion for mathematics to advance their skills at the school with some of Australia’s leading mathematicians.
 There is also an exciting program of social and other activities, which gives participants the chance to get to know each other and develop life-long friendships.
 For any student with a talent for mathematics, the NMSS is not to be missed.

 NMSS tries to keep the cost for students to a minimum.
-Usually each participant (or participant’s school) contributes a basic fee of up to $1300 plus some travel costs (which are partially subsidised).
+Usually each participant (or participant’s school) contributes a basic fee plus some travel costs (which are partially subsidised).
 Depending on the state or territory, local sponsorships or financial support may be available.
 Students should ask their school about this.

 Comments from past students